RS-256/pigCannonCalc/README.md

 The values to be set are easily calculated according to the coordinates where the target, pig cannon exist and the number of golems.
 ## what's the pig cannon?
+A means of transport that makes ultra-long-distance travel in MINECRAFT relatively easy.

 > A pig that can't fly is just rubbish, only if it can fly is it fit to be a pig.

-A means of transport that makes ultra-long-distance travel in MINECRAFT relatively easy.
 ## where can I find it?
-Not yet published, but will be added as soon as it is published.
+Soon.
 ## how to use this?
-just look and try.
+Just look and try.